brandon-setegn/brandon-setegn.github.io/_posts/2024-02-18-Scala-Play.md

 tags: chirpy
 ---

 The Play Framework is one of many popular REST API frameworks in the Scala ecosystem.
-Play Framework may not be as new and shiny as some aschronous composable runtimes such as [Cats Effect and ZIO](https://softwaremill.com/cats-effect-vs-zio/), its a good choice for those looking to do OOP in Scala.
+Play Framework may not be as new and shiny as some frameworks built off of aschronous composable runtimes, such as [Cats Effect and ZIO](https://softwaremill.com/cats-effect-vs-zio/), but its a good choice for those looking to do OOP in Scala.

 Example Repo: [Scala Play Example](https://github.com/brandon-setegn/scala-play-example/)